nerzh/slim_form_object/README.md

 Welcome to your new gem for fast save data of your html forms.
 Very simple automatic generation and saving of your models nested attributes.
 With ActiveModel.

-Do you have a questions ?
-You can to write me:
+New features or have any questions, write here:
 [![Join the chat at https://gitter.im/woodcrust/slim_form_object](https://badges.gitter.im/woodcrust/slim_form_object.svg)](https://gitter.im/woodcrust/slim_form_object?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # Installation